3mdeb/conferences/2023/FOSDEM/overview-of-sb-arm-3rd.md

 # Abstract

-In the ARM world, Secure Boot is typically a BootROM feature, which allows for verification of the loaded binaries (firmware, bootloader, Linux kernel) before executing it.
-The main idea is to prevent untrusted code from running on our platform.
+In the ARM world, Secure Boot (aka Verified Boot) is typically a BootROM feature, which allows for verification of the loaded binaries (firmware, bootloader, Linux kernel) before executing it.
+The main idea is to prevent aunauthorized code from running on our platform.
 The general approach is similar across vendors, but this area has no standardization.